SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

    -  ### **2.6 User Documentation**
-        User documentation for Apple TV+ includes a range of materials that are designed to help users understand how to use and get the most out of their Fitbit device and app.
+        User documentation for Apple TV+ includes a range of materials that are designed to help users understand how to use and get the most out of their application.
 Some of them are as
         follows:
         - Getting Started Guide: An introductory guide on how to access and navigate the Apple TV+ app on various devices.